Banner

 Good practice

 The groups are facilitated by Howard Edmunds, Group Analytic Psychotherapist ( U.K.C.P. ) Howard works according to a professional Code of Ethics and Practice, available on request.
-Howard is also employed as a Principal Adult Psychotherapist in Sussex Partnership NHS Trust.
+Howard is a Senior Associate and co-founder of Brighton Therapy Centre, prior to that he worked for six years as a Principal Adult Psychotherapist in Sussex Partnership NHS Trust.

 How can I find out more?